-Students may request a review of their final exam grade to the Course Instructors.
-Only gross mistakes in grading, i.e. those with the potential of involving at least 50% of the points assigned to the question or 1 point, whatever lowest, should be considered.
-If the student is correct and an increase in the points of a question is higher than the threshold set above, the Professor should request a grade change to the President of the Master's Pedagogical Council, explaining the reasons for the change in each question.
+Only gross mistakes in grading, i.e., those with the potential of involving at least 50% of the points assigned to the question or 1 point, whatever lowest, should be considered.
+If the student is correct and an increase in the points of a question is higher than the threshold set above, the Course Instructor should request a grade change to the President of the Pedagogical Council, explaining the reasons for the change in each question.